Abdallah-A-Raafat/Nuralhealer/ai/Data/RAG/anigxity/types/Specific Phobias.md

 It can even lead to shame and guilt, especially if you find that others don’t understand your feelings.

 Common specific phobias
 Anxiety disorders, which include specific phobias, are very common.
-In fact, the National Institutes of Mental Health (NIMH)Trusted Source estimates that almost one-third of adults in the United States will experience an anxiety disorder during their lifetimes.
+In fact, the National Institutes of Mental Health (NIMH) estimates that almost one-third of adults in the United States will experience an anxiety disorder during their lifetimes.

 Some specific phobias are more common than others.
 Women are twice as likely to have specific phobias as men.

-According to the Anxiety and Depression Association of America (ADAA) and the NIMHTrusted Source, common specific phobias include a fear of:
+According to the Anxiety and Depression Association of America (ADAA) and the NIMH, common specific phobias include a fear of:

 animals, such as spiders, snakes, dogs, or insects heights